reviforks/deprecated-orain-ansible-playbook/README.md

 ### Deploying new MediaWiki LocalSettings.php

 After any change in LocalSettings.php, please make sure the syntax is correct!
-If LocalSettings syntax is incorrect, the ansible-pull will fail.

-To check the syntax simply run the following command:
- > php -l roles/mediawiki/files/LocalSettings.php.j2

-If you cannot run this on your machine, then submit you change as a branch of the repo and make a pull request!
-This way, Travis CI will run the validation test for you.

 ### Deploying new MediaWiki extensions